FarmDyn/documentation/docs/methodology/risk.md

 income is only drawn from off-farm work, decoupled payments and interest.
-This income level is used as the absolute benchmark level which can be modified by the user with the percentage multiplier entered in the graphical user interface.
+This income level is used as the absolute benchmark level which can be modified by the user with the percentage multiplier entered in the GUI.
 This effects the following equation:

 ![](../media/image198.png)